Virpi Butt: Murder of Kari Anttonen and cannibalism

 The investigation into the death of Arto Malinen also brought to light the murder of the 29-year-old programmer Kari Pekka Anttonen, who had disappeared over a year earlier.
 Anttonen and Butt had been dating for some time before his murder in May 2002.
 Anttonen was spending an evening with Butt and Janne Hyvönen, a friend of Butt's, at the restaurant Sputnik in Tampere.
 At the end of the evening, the trio ended up going to Butt's apartment.
 Early in the morning, Hyvönen stabbed Anttonen in the back and sawed his head off.
 Butt picked up his head.
 Butt and Hyvönen dragged Anttonen's body into the bathroom and cleaned the apartment.
 The killing took place at Butt's home, and two of her minor children were present.
 A two-year-old boy slept in the same room where Anttonen was killed.
 The 16-year-old boy was sleeping in a walk-in wardrobe, but at some point he went to see what was happening in the room and also saw the body.

 Hyvönen told the court that he cut off Anttonen's legs and put them in the oven with spices and salt, after which he ate Anttonen's meat.
 Butt did not participate in the cannibalism, although she later tried to offer Anttonen's meat as "chops" to an acquaintance.
-The rest of the dismembered body was packed into cardboard boxes and put on the balcony because they had begun to smell.
-In the morning, a friend of Hyvönen was called and his car was used to transport the cardboard boxes, which Hyvönen and Butt claimed to contain garbage, into trash cans in different parts of Tampere.
+The rest of the dismembered body was packed into cardboard boxes and put on the balcony because it had begun to smell.
+In the morning, a friend of Hyvönen was called and his car was used to transport the cardboard boxes, which Hyvönen and Butt claimed contained garbage, into trash cans in different parts of Tampere.
 Butt and Hyvönen originally wanted the boxes to be taken farther away to Nokia, but the driver did not agree to this.
 The driver, who denied knowing what was in the boxes, was later charged with accessory to crime.

 After the murder, Butt had presented Anttonen's head to other people.
 As a motive for presenting the severed head, Butt told the court that she presented the head because she wanted the crime to be revealed to the police.
 Hyvönen had finally put Anttonen's head in a pot to fry and watched how the expression on his face became distorted.
 In court, Hyvönen described his act: "I just watched when it changed its expression.
 It started smiling.
 I was sitting in the kitchen myself, drinking liquor and laughing."
 According to Butt, Hyvönen had removed Anttonen's teeth by beating them with a knife, which Hyvönen denied in court.